- Backed by the best

 Yet, if a party isn’t satisfied with the arbitration award, they might still be able to resolve the issue in court.
 This is because there are two types of arbitration agreements.

-Binding arbitration – In a binding arbitration agreement, both parties agree—by contract—that the matter will be resolved by an arbitrator.
-This means that both parties have agreed to default to an arbitrator should an insurance dispute arise.
-And, once the arbitrator makes a decision, this is the final judgement that will stand.
+In a binding arbitration agreement, both parties agree—by contract—that the matter will be resolved by an arbitrator.
+This means that both parties have agreed to using arbitration should an insurance dispute arise.
+And, once the arbitrator makes a decision, this is the final judgment that will stand.

 What kind of contracts use binding arbitration?